If you're feeling overwhelmed, but still want to squeeze a film into your daily routine, this list is made for…

 The Red Balloon

 In this deceptively simple, nearly wordless tale, a young boy discovers a stray balloon, which seems to have a mind of its own, on the streets of Paris.
 The two become inseparable, yet the world’s harsh realities finally interfere.
-With its glorious palette and allegorical purity, the Academy Award-winning The Red Balloon has enchanted movie lovers, young and old, for generations.
+With its glorious palette and allegorical purity, this Academy Award-winning short film has enchanted young and old for generations.

 The Good: The concept.
 The themes.
 The cinematography.
 The special effects.
 The musical score.
 The editing.
 The magic.
 Everything about it is sheer perfection.
 Endlessly watchable.